dylan-isaac/minecraft-ai/docs/MODELS.md

 ## System Architecture: The Flow of Data

-The PydanticAI API Template creates a robust architecture where Pydantic models ensure type safety and validation across different components.
+The Minecraft AI creates a robust architecture where Pydantic models ensure type safety and validation across different components.

 ### End-to-End Flow